Attendance

 All children attending Nursery will be expected to be in school every day.

-If your child’s attendance in Nursery drops below 90% then they will lose their Nursery Place at Parkfield School.
+If your child’s attendance in Nursery drops below 90% then they may lose their Nursery Place at Parkfield School.

 Children will be expected to arrive at Nursery on time every day.
 Children who arrive late will be turned away and will receive an absent mark.
 This will then reduce their attendance.